 - Do you have problems with your temper?
-Do you get angry for stupid reasons?
+Do you get angry for foolish reasons?
 Do those closest to you take the brunt of your wrath, and do you regret it to only to repeat the behavior again and again?

-- Does everything seems okay (or at least that’s what you tell yourself), but you feel that your life doesn’t have any real meaning, and nothing is as exciting as it used to be?
+- Does everything seem okay (or at least that’s what you tell yourself), but you feel that your life doesn’t have any real meaning, and nothing is as exciting as it used to be?

 If this is the case,